-Setting clear goals illuminates what it is that you want to achieve, boosts your motivation and encourages you to keep focusing on a positive future.
-Combine the following methods to maximize your chance of choosing and achieving goals that lead you to a better life.
+Setting a clear goal illuminates what it is that you want to achieve, boosts your motivation and encourages you to keep focusing on a positive future.
+So, are you ready to finally reach that seemingly ‘unattainable' goal?

 People who set specific goals are more likely to succeed.
 So instead of nebulously vowing to improve your health this year, set goals that define what ‘healthy' involves.
 For example, you might decide to run three times a week, lose two stone, or keep your daily salt consumption within a particular limit.